trthatcher/MLKernels.jl/README.md

 Kernels are further broken into three categories:

- - Base Kernels: These are simple kernels that serve as building blocks for more complex kernels.
+ - **Base Kernels**: These are simple kernels that serve as building blocks for more complex kernels.
 They are easily extended.
- - Composite Kernels: These kernels are a scalar transformation of the result of a Base Kernel.
+ - **Composite Kernels**: These kernels are a scalar transformation of a Base Kernel.
 As a result, they are not standalone; they require a base kernel.
-Most kernels experiencing widespread usage fall into this category.
+Most kernels with widespread usage fall into this category.
- - Combination Kernels: These kernels are the result of addition or multiplication of Base or Composite kernels.
+ - **Combination Kernels**: These kernels are the result of addition or multiplication of Base or Composite kernels.

 Base kernels can be instantiated on their own.
 The following chart illustrates the possible base kernel and composite kernel combinations: